peteamiri/Tutorials/Programming_Languages/Python/readme.md

    nano my_script.py
    ```

    In the text editor, write your Python code and save the file.
-Here's an example of a simple Python script:
+Here has an example of a simple Python script:

    ```python
    # my_script.py